Laverda 1000: Jota

 The UK importers, Slater Brothers, were offering 3Cs fitted with the racing 4C cams, 10:1 pistons, fork yokes from the SFC750 endurance racing twins to give steeper steering and an exhaust system designed in conjunction with Tim Healey, the Ariel Square Four specialist.
 These bikes were designated 3CE (E for England).
 The model suffered from vibration at higher revs.

-Massimo Laverda agreed agree to supply factory-built 3CEs to the UK only In 1976.
+Massimo Laverda agreed to supply factory-built 3CEs to the UK only in 1976.
 The model acquired the name Jota and was the first production bike to be timed at more than 140 mph.
 Jotas won the UK production racing championship in 1976, 78, 79 and 80.

 The model was imported into the US in 1977.
 These model were fitted with left-foot gearchange via a crossover linkage.

 A new frame was fitted in 1978 with the rear shock absorbers more forward leading.
 This frame was shared with the newly introduced 1,200 models.
 Marzocchi forks replaced the Ceriani forks previously fitted.

 A more powerful Nippon Denso alternator was fitted in 1981 which necessitated moving the ignition pick-ups from the right to left end of the crankshaft.
 The crankcases and primary cover were changed to facilitate a future change to left-hand gearchange and hydraulically operated clutch fitted.
 The cylinder head was also revised and larger valves fitted.
 US models were fitted with softer cams and lower compression ratio in this year.